7twin/devrant-subscribe-button/README.md

 1. Get tampermonkey https://tampermonkey.net/ (available on chrome, microsoft edge, safari, firefox, firefox on android, opera next, dolphin browser and uc browser)
 2. Go to https://github.com/7twin/devrant-subscribe-button/raw/master/subscribe.user.js - it will automatically redirect you to the tampermonkey install page
 3. Save & Enjoy!

+# ToDo
+- [ ] add collabs url matching, to be able to subscribe to those comments too